-Last Updated: Jan.
-7, 2021
+Last Updated: July 6, 2021

-MYTH: Direct Deposit delayed economic impact payments (EIPs).
+MYTH: Direct Deposit delayed EIPs.

-MYTH: Instant payments would eliminate the need to send checks to millions of people who don’t have bank accounts.
+MYTH: Instant payments would eliminate the need to send EIP checks to millions of people who don’t have bank accounts.

-MYTH: Instant payments would eliminate the need to send checks to millions of people whose account information was not known.
+MYTH: Instant payments would eliminate the need to send EIP checks to millions of people whose account information was not known.

 FACT: Sending an instant payment requires the same information that is necessary to send a Direct Deposit or wire transfer.
 The government cannot send an instant payment to a person for which there is no bank or credit union account information.

 MYTH: Instant payments can prevent EIPs from being sent to accounts of the deceased.